Frequently Asked Questions

 Transfer students with less than 30 hours are considered freshman and are required to attend ROAR.
 There are specific dates catered specifically to these students.

-If you are a transfer student with more than 30 credit hours (all 30 credit must transfer over), you will be required to complete an interactive online orientation, which is accessible through the link located on the left side of the page.
+If you are a transfer student with more than 30 credit hours (all 30 credit must transfer over), you will be required to complete an interactive online orientation.

 **Please remember that although you complete the online orientation, you must still see your academic advisor before you can register for courses.**